 Another old person on TV this week excused himself from the idea of weight training because of the “risk factor,” as in, fear of injury.
 Of course like any other new and unfamiliar activity, a smart person does their research before setting out on a new endeavor to avoid mistakes and setbacks, and fitness activity is no different.

 But again, this is just an excuse.
 People get run over crossing the street every day, but few people refuse to cross the street because of this.
-Nearly 1.3 million people die in car crashes every year, but that doesn’t stop you from driving, does it?
+Nearly 1.3 million people die in car crashes every year, but this "risk factor" doesn’t stop us from driving, does it?

 Doing your homework by spending time vetting YouTube videos on the subject, of which there are thousands, can be of great benefit whether you're new to the game or an old hand.
 Yes, there are some idiots on YouTube telling you to do things no logical person would do.
 And there are some guys with amazing bodies who perform their exercises wrong.